MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/new-relic-limited-release-tutorial.md

    1. For **SSO target URL**, enter the value you previously saved from the Azure AD **Login URL** field.

    1. After verifying that settings look good on both the Azure AD and New Relic sides, select **Save**.
-If both sides are not properly configured, your users won't be able to sign into New Relic.
+If both sides are not properly configured, your users won't be able to sign in to New Relic.

 ### Create a New Relic test user